 (3) In subsection (2)(c) —

-“Authority’s liability” means the amount or value of the consideration or the amount to be paid or received by the Authority, ascertained as at the time when the transaction is entered into;
+Authority’s liability means the amount or value of the consideration or the amount to be paid or received by the Authority, ascertained as at the time when the transaction is entered into;

-“relevant amount” means 5 million dollars or, if regulations made under section 92 on the Treasurer’s recommendation prescribe a greater amount for the purposes of this definition, the amount prescribed.
+relevant amount means 5 million dollars or, if regulations made under section 92 on the Treasurer’s recommendation prescribe a greater amount for the purposes of this definition, the amount prescribed.

 14. Exemptions from section 13